So, what are the best things to do in New Delhi, India with kids?

 And, of course, the famous giant screen theater where visitors follow a true-life story of a young boy Neelkanth Varni, who walked for seven years, over 12,000 kilometers, barefoot across India.

 And finally, an attraction for which you have to wait for the sunset.
 The first show starts soon after the sunset and lasts around 24 minutes.
 This show, named The Sahaj Anand Water Show, includes water jets, underwater flames, video projections, colorful lasers, live actors, and sound.
 The show was in Hindi, which I do not understand, but the view is truly spectacular and reminds me of the water show in Singapore in front of the Marina Bay Sands hotel.

-Overall, it is a great place to go with kids, and we recommend visiting it.
+Overall, it is a great place with plenty of things to with kids, and we recommend visiting it when in New Delhi.

 Museum of Illusions New Delhi

 Just when I thought that we’ve seen everything here, something unexpected popped up.
 Apparently, there is a Museum of illusions in Delhi as well.
 Thea loves them, so we did go to check it out.